imagej/imagej.github.io/_pages/plugins/image-expression-parser.md

 Usage
 -----

-The plugin is located in {% include bc content='Process | Image Expression Parser'%}.
+The plugin is located in {% include bc path='Process | Image Expression Parser'%}.

 This plugin parses arbitrary mathematical expressions and compute results using images as variables.
 For instance: